 I mention all this because the new range was just purchased online, and the range will be delivered and installed by the delivery crew and that the delivery install crew is qualified certified to do the electrical install.

 The existing range is hardwired to a 50amp 240v circuit.
 The existing wiring connection were installed in the 1980s.
 It is a three-wire configuration.
 The wire comes up through the floor, directly from the panel box.

 The question I have is should I have the installers install the range directly (permanent connection) to the existing wiring, or should I have them make the electrical connection via a receptacle and plug by using their plug kit and having them install a receptacle.
 Again, the installation instructions say that we can do it either way.

 If I prefer the plug in connection what options do we have regarding the receptacle?
 Since the wiring comes up through the floor can we attach a proper receptacle to the end of that wire, or do we need to reconfigure the wiring to accommodate the receptacle in a wall mounted or floor mounted junction box?
 Both of which would be difficult to do.

 And to be fully code compliant do we need to, should we, pull an independent ground wire from the panel box?

 I can send some photos if it will be helpful.
 Thank you.
 The range will be delivered installed this Saturday.

-This electrical wiring question came from Jerry, in Denver, Colorado.
+This electrical wiring question came from Jerry in Colorado.